ayish1998/Frontend-quiz-app/README.md

 # QuizFrontier

-uizFrontier is an interactive frontend quiz app built with React and Vite.
+QuizFrontier is an interactive frontend quiz app built with React and Vite.
 It challenges users to test their knowledge in various frontend development topics through engaging quizzes.
 The app provides a seamless user experience with features like subject selection, multiple-choice questions, instant feedback, score tracking, and accessibility features including voice commands.

 ## Table of Contents